yassenshopov/pokemonpalette/README.md

-# 🍞 Starter Yeast
+# 🎨 PokémonPalette

-> The perfect fermentation starter for your Next.js applications
+> The perfect palette for your Next.js applications

 A modern, production-ready boilerplate that combines the best ingredients for building amazing web applications.
-Just like yeast transforms simple ingredients into delicious bread, Starter Yeast transforms your development process into something extraordinary.
+Just like a palette transforms colors into beautiful art, PokémonPalette transforms your development process into something extraordinary.

 ## 🌟 What's Included